 Degenerative Joint Disease

-The degenerative joint disease comes about when soft cartilage that shields and covers the ends of bones and stiff joints deteriorate.
+Degenerative joint disease occurs when soft cartilage that shields and covers the ends of bones and stiff joints deteriorates.
 The joint disease is more prevalent in dogs born with defective joints or those who have already had a joint injury.

-Leg stiffness and hesitation in making particular motions are all possible signs, as is an increase in sleep and weight gain.
-Certain dogs will also tend to lick and bite the diseased region.
+Leg stiffness and hesitation in making certain motions could all be signs of degenerative joint disease, as are an increase in sleep and weight gain.
+Certain dogs will also tend to lick and bite the affected area.

-While the degenerative joint disease is challenging to prevent, it can be mitigated if detected, diagnosed, and treated appropriately by your veterinarian.
-Ensure that you maintain your dog’s fitness level while discouraging them from jumping from prominent positions or engaging in potentially dangerous habits.
+While the degenerative joint disease is challenging to prevent, it can be mitigated if detected, diagnosed, and treated appropriately (and as soon as possible) by your veterinarian.
+Ensure that you maintain your dog’s fitness level while discouraging them from jumping from heights or engaging in other potentially dangerous habits.

-Additionally, provide ample water and carefully massage the afflicted area.
+Additionally, provide ample water and carefully massage the afflicted area under the direction of your vet.
 You can achieve pain relief through the use of heat and cold therapy.
-Also, provide a supportive and balanced diet for your pet and enhance their muscular systems while avoiding overworking them to prevent the disease from recurring.
+Provide a supportive and balanced diet for your pet that will enhance their muscular systems while avoiding overworking them to prevent the disease from recurring.

 Excitement

-Dogs demonstrate their happiness in various ways, and one of these is randomly kicking their back legs as if their satisfaction is driving them.
+Why does my dog kick his back legs randomly?
+Well, he may just be excited!
+Dogs demonstrate their happiness in various ways, and one of these is kicking their back legs as if their satisfaction is driving them.

 To be sure that this is the case, make a conscious effort to become aware of when they kick their back legs.
 Do they begin to kick their back legs when you give them treats?
 Or when you’re packing up their toys?

-Sometimes, when your pawed buddy kicks their back legs, it is just a way to express their excitement and shouldn’t be a cause of alarm.
+Sometimes, when your pawed buddy kicks their back legs, it is just a way to express their excitement and shouldn’t be cause for alarm.

 Scratch Reflex

 It is also possible your dog kicking back legs like bull is reflexive.
 It’s the same sensation as when petting your pup, and they kick you abruptly.
-This involuntary reaction is referred to as scratch reflex, which is a term that refers to your dog’s out-of-control response to being stroked.
+This involuntary reaction is referred to as scratch reflex, which is a term that refers to your dog’s response to being stroked – it’s beyond their control.

 Many nerves run under your dog’s skin, which is also the dog’s sweet spot. ‘